dnsimple/strillone/README.md

 ## License

-Copyright (c) 2016-2018 Aetrion, LLC.
+Copyright (c) 2016-2019 DNSimple Corporation.
 This is Free Software distributed under the MIT license.